EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-compute the demand GPP as multipicative stress scalars
+Demand GPP as the product of all stress scalars.

 **Parameters**
 - None